nolenfelten/Dailymotion-Account-Framework/README.md

 From there, I would enter an email address which was composed using an <a href="http://www.unixtimestamp.com/">Unix Timestamp</a> to ensure each was unique.
 For example: 1472215955.
 (Don't worry, you can't recover the accounts by brute force :P)

 <center><img src="http://i.imgur.com/WVODYxu.png"></center>

-I found a neat trick which allowed me to sign up <b>without</b> having to generate the email accounts prior to registration each time.
-Thanks to <a href="https://temp-mail.org/en/">Temp-Mail.org</a>, I could just send an email to the temporary address, then go to <a href="https://temp-mail.org/en/option/change">change email</a> page, and find my verifcation emails waiting for me.

 I decided to just do the bloody CAPTCHA's manually, which is what started the GUI.
 Being able to quickly cue the CAPTCHA's, I figured 1000 accounts was a pretty small goal, and it was.